AkatQuas/webgl-playlist/webgl-tutorialspoint/docs/basics.md

 ## Frame Buffer

 Frame Buffer is a portion of graphics memory that hold the scene data.
 This buffer contains details such as width and height of the surface (in pixel), color of each pixel, and depth and stencil buffers.

+## normalizeFlag in vertexAttribPointer

+In the appendix in this [document](https://webglfundamentals.org/webgl/lessons/webgl-how-it-works.html).

+The normalize flag is for all the non floating point types.
+If you pass in false then values will be interpreted as the type they are.
+BYTE goes from -128 to 127, UNSIGNED_BYTE goes from 0 to 255, SHORT goes from -32768 to 32767 etc...

+If you set the normalize flag to true then the values of a BYTE (-128 to 127) represent the values -1.0 to +1.0, UNSIGNED_BYTE (0 to 255) become 0.0 to +1.0.
+A normalized SHORT also goes from -1.0 to +1.0 it just has more resolution than a BYTE.

+The most common use for normalized data is for colors.
+Most of the time colors only go from 0.0 to 1.0.
+Using a full float each for red, green, blue and alpha would use 16 bytes per vertex per color.
+If you have complicated geometry that can add up to a lot of bytes.
+Instead you could convert your colors to UNSIGNED_BYTEs where 0 represents 0.0 and 255 represents 1.0.
+Now you'd only need 4 bytes per color per vertex, a 75% savings.